birdherd07/hw5-javacode/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Homework 5: Java code generated from ERD, linting and testing

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+docinc/
+- `src`: Folder containing source files, linter rules and test files
-- `lib`: the folder to maintain dependencies
+- `lib`: Folder to maintaining dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.